jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 (PUT NEXT ICQ MESSAGE ABOVE)
 Compute the optimization tables directly from the data you base these tables from, so that new computer configurations can instantly get an optimized compilation using the configuration data.

 Substituting Intel mnemonics by readable names is a good idea.
-Being able to use the '=' sign in place of a comma would also be a great help.
+Being able to use the '=' sign in place of a comma might also be a great help.

 Unreal forms of instructions, forms that don't exist on the 8086, but do have a logical meaning, can have synonyms that might work.
 Being able to use them might help.